Fiteropp/MERN-Travel-Project/README.md

-# MERN Travel Agency Website
+# Arieval Travel Agency Website

-Welcome to the **MERN Travel Agency Website**, a school project designed to showcase a fully functional travel agency platform.
+Welcome to the **Arieval Travel Agency Website**, a school project designed to showcase a fully functional travel agency platform.
 This web application allows users to browse destinations, book trips, and explore exciting travel packages.
 It is built using the **MERN Stack** (MongoDB, Express, React, Node.js) with **Vite** for the frontend.

 ## Table of Contents
 - [Features](#features)